ntoll/ntoll.github.io/posts/aesthetic-approach.md

 and not particularly nourishing way of paying attention to the world (in fact, it's a tragically shallow and joyless exercise in data collection).
-The typically hi-tech coffee maker in your kitchen constantly reminds you of its presence via an app or glowing display that indicates the levels of coffee beans, water and limescale, and instantly gives you a cup of coffee at the touch of a button.
+The typically hi-tech coffee maker in your kitchen constantly reminds you of its presence via a glowing display that indicates the levels of coffee beans, water and limescale, and instantly gives you a cup of coffee at the touch of a button.
 How convenient?
 Alas, the vital and gentle ceremony of brewing coffee in a pot with the associated sensory and emotional stimulation